-If former philosophy and theology students like Bill Clinton, Rowan Williams, Woody Allen, Bruce Lee, George Soros, T S Eliot, the former Chief Rabbi Jonathan Sacks and Martin Luther King are anything to go by, you will be embarking on a journey with unlimited potential!
+Former Philosophy and Theology students include Bill Clinton, Rowan Williams, Woody Allen, Bruce Lee, George Soros, T S Eliot, the former Chief Rabbi Jonathan Sacks and Martin Luther King.
+If this list is anything to go by, you will be embarking on a journey with unlimited potential by studying A Level Religious Studies.